Usio, Inc. (NASDAQ:USIO) Director Michael R. Long Sells 2,000 Shares

 Michael R. Long also recently made the following trade(s):

-Separately, Zacks Investment Research downgraded Usio from a “buy” rating to a “hold” rating in a research note on Wednesday.
+Several institutional investors have recently bought and sold shares of USIO.
+Dorsey Wright & Associates bought a new position in shares of Usio during the 1st quarter worth approximately $40,000.
+Thompson Siegel & Walmsley LLC bought a new position in shares of Usio during the 1st quarter worth approximately $99,000.
+BlackRock Inc. lifted its position in shares of Usio by 8.9% during the 4th quarter.
+BlackRock Inc. now owns 37,275 shares of the company’s stock worth $100,000 after buying an additional 3,061 shares in the last quarter.
+Millennium Management LLC bought a new position in shares of Usio during the 1st quarter worth approximately $126,000.
+Finally, Citadel Advisors LLC lifted its position in shares of Usio by 26.7% during the 1st quarter.
+Citadel Advisors LLC now owns 29,474 shares of the company’s stock worth $189,000 after buying an additional 6,220 shares in the last quarter.
+20.74% of the stock is currently owned by hedge funds and other institutional investors.

-A number of hedge funds have recently added to or reduced their stakes in the business.
-Parian Global Management LP boosted its stake in Usio by 108.9% during the 1st quarter.
-Parian Global Management LP now owns 1,697,979 shares of the company’s stock valued at $10,901,000 after purchasing an additional 885,035 shares during the last quarter.
-Renaissance Technologies LLC boosted its stake in Usio by 211.2% during the 4th quarter.
-Renaissance Technologies LLC now owns 713,441 shares of the company’s stock valued at $1,905,000 after purchasing an additional 484,223 shares during the last quarter.
-G2 Investment Partners Management LLC acquired a new position in Usio during the 1st quarter valued at about $3,959,000.
-EAM Investors LLC acquired a new position in Usio during the 1st quarter valued at about $1,076,000.
-Finally, Morgan Stanley boosted its stake in Usio by 13.4% during the 1st quarter.
-Morgan Stanley now owns 129,480 shares of the company’s stock valued at $831,000 after purchasing an additional 15,280 shares during the last quarter.
-Institutional investors and hedge funds own 20.74% of the company’s stock.
+Separately, Zacks Investment Research cut shares of Usio from a “buy” rating to a “hold” rating in a research report on Wednesday, July 21st.

 Usio, Inc, together with its subsidiaries, provides integrated electronic payment processing services to merchants and businesses in the United States.
 The company offers various types of automated clearing house (ACH) processing; and credit, prepaid card, and debit card-based processing services.
 Its ACH transaction processing services include Represented Check, a consumer non-sufficient funds check that is presented for payment electronically rather than through the paper check collection system; and Accounts Receivable Check Conversion, a consumer paper check payment that is converted into an e-check.